CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

 		source <venv_name>/bin/activate
 		pip install whatshap
 		```
-		!!! note ""
         Unlike e.g. Tykky, `venv` creates a new directory for the
         environment, so there is no need for you to create one beforehand.
         Don't forget to use the `--system-site-packages` flag when creating
         the virtual environment, otherwise the environment will not find the
         pre-installed packages from the base module (for example `numpy` from
         `python-data`).

 		Later when you wish to use the virtual environment you only need to
 		load the module and activate the environment: